lenilsondc/bootstrap-confirm-dialog/README.md

 # Bootstrap Confirm Plugin
-Confirm dialog based on Bootstrap Modal
+Bootstrap Confirm is a jQuery plugin based on Bootstrap Modal to create a confirmation dialog system.

 ## Usage